అనంతపురము జిల్లా

 Unique Deccan landscape

-Explore the diverse attractions that make Anantapuramu a treasure trove for travelers.
+Explore the diverse attractions that make Ananthapuramu a treasure trove for travelers.

 October to March offers pleasant weather.
 Summers can be hot (up to 42°C).